scylladb/scylladb/docs/using-scylla/lwt.rst

 The size of the quorum impacts how many acknowledgements the coordinator must get before proceeding to the next round or responding to the client.
 For Prepare and Accept, it is configured with ``SERIAL CONSISTENCY`` setting.
-For Learn, Scylla's eventual ``CONSISTENCY`` is used.
+For Learn, ScyllaDB's eventual ``CONSISTENCY`` is used.
 Pruning is done in the background.

-Key differences between Scylla and Cassandra Paxos implementations are in collapsing prepare and read actions into a single round, and also introducing an extra asynchronous "prune" round, which keeps system.paxos table small and thus reduces write amplification
+Key differences between ScyllaDB and Cassandra Paxos implementations are in collapsing prepare and read actions into a single round, and also introducing an extra asynchronous "prune" round, which keeps system.paxos table small and thus reduces write amplification